 Our audit procedures resulted in differences when compared to the financial statements, however these were considered as immaterial and the results of our findings were reported to management.
-Accordingly, the assumptions used by management for determining the probabilities of defaults and loss given default in relation to mortgage loan facilities and investment securities were not unreasonable.
+Accordingly, the assumptions used by management for determining the probabilities of default in relation to investment securities were not unreasonable.